limelier/towering-isles/README.md

-Modpack for me and my friends.
+Modpack for us and our friends.
 Uses [Kamuidrome](https://github.com/Fuyukai/Kamuidrome/).